Cisco-Talos/clamav-documentation/src/manual/Installing/Docker.md

     If we need to publish a new image to resolve CVE's in the underlying dependencies, then another image will be created with a build-number suffix.

-    For example: `0.104.2-2_base` is a new image to resolve security issues found in busybox in the `0.104.2_base` image.
+    For example: `1.0.9-2_base` is a new image to resolve security issues found in the Linux distribution base image underlying the `1.0.9-1_base` image.
+When `1.0.9-2_base` was created, the `1.0.9_base` tag would have been updated from pointing to `1.0.9-1_base` to instead point to `1.0.9-2_base`.

-   - `clamav/clamav:<MAJOR.MINOR>_base` and `clamav/clamav:<MAJOR.MINOR>`: This is a tag for the latest patch version of ClamAV 0.104.
-When the image for a new patch version is created, this tag will be updated so that it always points to the latest image for ClamAV 0.104.
+   - `clamav/clamav:<MAJOR.MINOR>_base` and `clamav/clamav:<MAJOR.MINOR>`: This is a tag for the latest patch version of any given ClamAV feature version.
+For example, when ClamAV 1.0.9 was published, the `clamav/clamav:1.0` tag was updated from pointing to `clamav/clamav:1.0.8` to point to `clamav/clamav:1.0.9`.

    - `clamav/clamav:stable_base` and `clamav/clamav:stable`: These tags point to the latest stable patch version image.
 We use the word "stable" to make it clear that these do not track the latest commit in Github.
-As of 2022-02-15, that makes these equivalent to `0.104` and `0.104_base`.
-When 0.105 is released, these will be updated to track `0.105` and `0.105_base`.
+As of 2025-10-01, that makes these equivalent to `1.4` and `1.4_base`.
+When 1.5 is released, these will be updated to track `1.5` and `1.5_base`.

    - `clamav/clamav:latest_base` and `clamav/clamav:latest`: These are the same as `clamav/clamav:stable_base` and `clamav/clamav:stable`.
 They exist because many users expect all images to have a "latest".